On the 12th January 2021, the residential property came together to support the sector wide use of the UPRN.

 It is possible to look up your, or someone else’s, UPRN today for free at https://www.findmyaddress.co.uk/ (up to 30 times per day) – this will let you find your UPRN and you can then use it as widely as you like, so there is no cost at all.

 If you are a company and want to adopt the UPRN across a whole organisation, this will mean updating your databases and systems.
 Today, this will bring with it a cost.
-However, the letter specifically calls for the Government to address this issue to make sure that it is possible to adopt it at no cost and to provide the tools to facilitate this.
+However, the letter specifically identifies conditions for the wide adoption of the UPRN being:

 Sounds good and I would like to get involved, but I am not at all technical and have no idea where to start?